MichaelZaniewski/SQL-Airline-Delay-Project/README.md

 The goal is to determine the top causes for departure delays and provide business reccomendations utilizing actionable insights to mitigate delays in accordance with the airline's future endeavors of enhancing the customer experience on-board.

 Insights and reccomendations are provided on the following key areas:
+- Analyzing departure count to determine relative presence at hubs
 - Matching type of delay to scheduled departure time to test time-of-day influence
 - Median length of delays per category per hub
 - A/B testing on PHL base